rajesh-iiith/Machine-Learning-Nanodegree/Project-5/project_report.md

 #### Comparison with test set prediction accuracy
 If we compare this accuracy (100%) to with the test set accuracy (93.2 %), it seems to be performing better on newly acquired images.
 This might be due to the fact that number of images in the newly acquired image set is very low (only 5).
-Also, the model might be good at performing classification for these kind of images due to unknown factors such as adequate avilability of similar images in the training set.
+Also, the model might be good at performing classification for these kind of images due to unknown factors such as adequate availability of similar images in the training set.
 In spite of 100% accuracy on new images, I doubt that the model is overfitting to some extent, because test set accuracy is lower than the validation set accuracy.

 ### Comparison against the benchmark